diagridio/catalyst-quickstarts/keyvalue/csharp/README.md

-## Key/Value Store - Python Quickstart
+## Key/Value Store - .Net Quickstart

-It's easy to get started with Key/Value Store in python!
+It's easy to get started with Key/Value Store in .Net!
 With a few commands using the Diagrid CLI, you can create a new project and start developing.

 This tutorial introduces how to run the Key/Value Store quickstart both locally and with Docker.